chuksgpfr/chuksgpfr/README.md

 ### Hi there 👋

-⚡ About Me: My name is Chukwudi and I’m a Backend Engineer with 5 years technical experience building scalable APIs and web apps.
-I’ve worked with JavaScript, Node.js, React, TypeScript, Hapi JS, Prisma JS etc
+⚡ About Me: My name is Chukwudi and I’m a Software Engineer with 7 years technical experience building scalable APIs and web apps.
+I’ve worked with JavaScript, Node.js, React, React Native, TypeScript, Hapi JS, Prisma JS etc

 - 🔭 I’m currently working an a very interesting SaaS platform
 - 🌱 I’m currently learning how to be a ninja
-- 👯 I’m looking to collaborate on open source node js projects
+- 👯 I’m looking to collaborate on open source projects
 - 🤔 I’m looking for help with Engineering Lead roles
-- 💬 Ask me about node js, system architecture and micro services
+- 💬 Ask me about Javascript, Rust, Go, and system architecture
 - 📫 How to reach me: chuksgpfr@gmail.com
 - 😄 Pronouns: give/me/money
-- ⚡ Fun fact: I'm a nerd, but i don't like being called one.
 <!--
 **chuksgpfr/chuksgpfr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.